Ruby-Network/rammerhead-old/README.md

+# Archived
+- Please use: https://github.com/ruby-network/rammerhead for and updated version

 # Rammerhead

 This fork is based around running a rammerhead under a reverse proxy and easy to run with docker